redhat-openstack/website/source/cloud-management/using-manageiq-on-openstack.html.md

 ## Managing OpenStack with ManageIQ

-[ManageIQ](http://manageiq.org) is a cloud management platform which can be deployed on OpenStack, and can manage instances running on OpenStack clouds.
+[ManageIQ](http://manageiq.org) is an Open Source cloud management platform which can be deployed on OpenStack, and can manage instances running on OpenStack clouds.

 ### Installing ManageIQ

 To download and install ManageIQ for OpenStack, go to the [ManageIQ Download page](http://manageiq.org/download/) and choose either a current stable release or a nightly build.
-Then, follow the [installation instructions for OpenStack](http://manageiq.org/docs/reference/latest/doc-Installing_on_Red_Hat_Enterprise_Linux_OpenStack_Platform/miq/).
+Then, follow the [installation instructions for OpenStack](https://www.manageiq.org/docs/reference/latest/installing_on_red_hat_enterprise_linux_openstack_platform/index.html).
 The installation process is, essentially, uploading an appliance to Glance, and launching it with an appropriately provisioned instance.
 ManageIQ needs a minimum of 6 GB RAM and a 45 GB persistent disk.

 Once the application is installed, you can manage your OpenStack cloud by configuring it as a cloud provider for ManageIQ.